Sarah Bone, The University of Melbourne, Burnley College

 |Foliar nutrient concentrations||%w/w, mg/kg||Week 16|

 Only preliminary data analysis has been conducted to date.
-Two way analysis of variance has been undertaken to establish significant difference (p £ 0.05) between provenances and the necessity for further analysis (log transformation of data, pair-wise comparisons and least significant difference tests).
-Categorical data appearing mostly as percentages was subject to arcsine square root transformation prior to initial statistical analysis.
+Two-way analysis of variance has been undertaken to establish a significant difference (p £ 0.05) between provenances and the necessity for further analysis (log transformation of data, pair-wise comparisons and least significant difference tests).
+Categorical data appearing mostly as percentages were subject to arcsine square root transformation prior to initial statistical analysis.
 Three deaths were recorded during the trial and were removed from the data set prior to analysis.
 Tables 2-5 display the means for each provenance and the relative ranking of each (if applicable).
-P-values that have been generated in analysis of variance are given for most of the assessments reported in this paper.
+P-values that have been generated in the analysis of variance are given for most of the assessments reported in this paper.
 Readers are warned to view results with caution as neither variation within the provenances nor variation between blocks (accounting for site differences and nuisance variables) have been taken considered in this early stage of data analysis.

 Results and Discussion